List of Instructors

 Andreas Laake is Geophysical Advisor at WesternGeco.
 He holds a diploma degree in physics and geology and a PhD degree in physics and geosciences from the University of Kiel, Germany.
 He held a research position at the Max-Planck-Institute for Hydrodynamic Research in Goettingen (Germany).
 Andreas’ industrial career began in 1988 as a hydroacoustic scientist with Prakla-Seismos in Germany.
 At Geco-Prakla in 1993, he started the geophysical design work for single sensor seismic technology which is now known as Q-Land technology.
 Since 2002, with WesternGeco, he has worked on remote sensing techniques and their integration into the seismic and reservoir workflow.
 In cooperation with the European Space Agency he developed a technique for characterization and modelling of the near-surface by merging satellite data with geological and geophysical data, which allows the prediction of noise features and the generation of synthetic seismic data prior to seismic data acquisition.
 This technology is also integrated with geographic information system (GIS) software and reservoir modelling (Petrel).

 Evgeny Landa obtained his MSc degree in geophysics at Novosibirsk University (1972) and PhD degree in geophysics at Tel Aviv University (1986).
 He started his carrier in the former Soviet Union, Novosibirsk as a researcher, and senior geophysicist at the Siberian Geophysical Expedition.
-After immigrating to Israel, he worked at the Geophysical Institute of Israel as a researcher, Head of the R&D group and Head of the Seismic Department (1981—2002).
-Currently, he is Director of OPERA (Applied Geophysical Research Group) in Pau (France) where he is involved in different aspects of seismic data processing, velocity model building and time and depth imaging.
+After immigrating to Israel, he worked at the Geophysical Institute of Israel as a researcher, Head of the R&D group and Head of the Seismic Department (1981—2002), and Director of OPERA (Applied Geophysical Research Group) in Pau (France) (2002-2014) where he was involved in different aspects of seismic data processing, velocity model building and time and depth imaging.
 His work on velocity model building by coherency inversion has had a strong impact on today’s seismic depth imaging workflows and forms an important part of the GeoDepth (Paradigm) software package.
 Recently, his research interest involves using non-reflecting energy for increasing seismic resolution and imaging without precise velocity information.
 He has published more than 60 papers in international journals and his book ‘Beyond Conventional Seismic Imaging’.
 He is a member of EAGE and SEG, from which he received the Awards of Best Paper (SEG, Honorary Mentioned, 2005) and the EAGE Eotvos Award (2007 and 2009).

 Prof. Dr Martin Landrø received an M.S.
 (1983) and Ph.D.
 (1986) in physics from the Norwegian University of Science and Technology.
 From 1986 to 1989, he worked at SERES.
 From 1989 to 1996, he was employed at IKU Petroleum Research as a research geophysicist and manager.
 From 1996 to 1998, he worked as a specialist at Statoil’s research center in Trondheim.
 Since 1998, Landrø has been a professor at the Norwegian University of Science and Technology, Department of Petroleum Engineering and Applied Geophysics.
 He received the Norman Falcon award from EAGE in 2000 and the award for best paper in GEOPHYSICS in 2001.
 In 2004 he received the Norwegian Geophysical award, and in 2007 Statoil’s researcher prize.
 He received the SINTEF award for outstanding pedagogical activity in 2009.
 In 2010 he received the Louis Cagniard award from EAGE and in 2011 the Eni award (New Frontiers in Hydrocarbons).
 In 2012 Landrø received the Conrad Schlumberger award from EAGE.
 Landrø’s research interests include seismic inversion, marine seismic acquisition, and 4D and 4C seismic.
 In 2012Landrøreceived the IOR award from the Norwegian Petroleum Directorate.
 He is a member of EAGE, SEG, The Norwegian Academy of Technological Sciences and The Royal Norwegian Society of Sciences and Letters.